 The owner must install lighted fire exit signs throughout the hotel.
 They must be positioned in all corridors to guide guests to safety.
 Additionally, the hotel must have emergency doors near these signs to aid guests when escaping a fire.

-Employee Fire Safety Training
+Employee Hotel Fire Safety Plan

 All employees must attend fire safety training.
 The training course informs them of all fire safety regulations and compliance requirements.
 It presents them with the motel’s fire safety policy and plans.
 They learn about fire safety devices and escape plans that they will need in the event of a fire.